Nuyorican Women

 • Rossana Rosado: Former Publisher and CEO of El Diario La Prensa and former New York Secretary of State; current Commissioner of Criminal Justice Services.

-• Esmeralda Santiago: Author of the quintessential diaspora memoirs When I Was Puerto Rican and Almost a Woman.
+• Esmeralda Santiago: Author of novels and memoirs including When I Was Puerto Rican and Almost a Woman.

 • Sonia Sotomayor: Associate Justice of the U.S. Supreme Court; the first person of Puerto Rican descent to serve on the high court.